Rio Tinto Group (RIO) is ready for next Episode as it posted an annual sales of 55,554 M - News Daemon

 Rio Tinto Group (NYSE: RIO) Trading Performance Indicators

-Check out the current performance indicators for Rio Tinto Group (RIO).
-In the past quarter, the stock posted a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.79.
+You can see what Rio Tinto Group (RIO) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.83.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 7.62